Nonstops vs. Connecting Flights

 In some cases, a connecting flight isn’t an inconvenience, it’s a plus.
 A few examples of stuff to do during a long or short layover in the airport.

 - Break time for kids.
 Taking kids on a 10-hour flight can be more stressful than two shorter flights.
-Let them stretch their legs in the airport (many of which now offer play areas for children).
+Let them stretch their legs in the airport (many now offer play areas for children).

 - Side trips.
 Layovers can be as long as 24 hours on some international flights which may allow for a quick tour of a city you might otherwise miss.